Lightnet/gd_rts_sample/README.md

 	request_spawn()
 ```
 	This handle client id.
 Which later use to assign team unit id tag.
 Work in progress.
+# Notes:
+- The project build is subject to change.

 # Credits:
 - Grok